-When I think of guitars, I think of the three different types mainly, nylon string (or they’re also called classical/Spanish guitars), electric guitars like this white Fender Telecaster from zZounds, and acoustic guitars.
+When I think of guitars, I think of the three different types mainly, nylon string (or they’re also called classical/Spanish guitars), electric guitars and acoustic guitars.
 There are a lot of different kinds.

 Consequently, it’s not uncommon for beginners to wonder if it’s better to start with one or the other.
 For example, some people ask whether nylon guitar strings are easier to play.

-Nylon guitar strings are easier to play than an acoustic or electric guitar because nylon is much softer and easier on the hands compared to nickel or phosphor bronze-coated strings which electric and acoustic guitar strings both use, however, a nylon string’s action is usually much higher.
+Nylon guitar strings are often considered easier to play than those on acoustic or electric guitars.
+This is because nylon is softer and gentler on the hands, compared to the steel strings commonly used on electric and acoustic guitars.
+The result is usually a reduction in calluses and finger pain.

 On the other hand, while nylon strings are much softer and lighter on the fingertips – especially for a beginner – nylon string guitars also tend to have higher actions, which means it’s not as easy to play as electric guitars which usually have lower actions.
 Obviously, this isn’t always the case because some high-quality nylon guitars will have a better action than other cheap electrics, but I digress.

 Table of Contents

 Why Nylon Guitar Strings Are Easier to Play

 1) Nylon is a Fabric and Not a Metal

 According to Sciencing, Nylon is a synthetic set of fibers that are used to create a variety of different goods including dress socks, swimwear, shorts, track pants, athletic gear, bedspreads, windbreakers, and draperies.

 If you’ve ever owned track pants from Adidas, for example, you’ll know that the fabric is very soft and comfortable.